Dio-P/Personal-Blog-Web-Site/README.md

 ## Description

-An example of a personal website with responsive css styles.
+An example of a personal website with responsive CSS styles.
 The project includes two different pages:

 1. Landing page with card article containers
 2. Example of an article page.